yazz/VisualJS/README.md

 **1)** NemCV is a closed source application

-**2)** NemCV was the inspiration for Coils, but the code based is based on imperative UI updates, not Reactive UI updates, so the code base has diverged from Coils now
+**2)** NemCV was the inspiration for Coils, but the NemCV code is based on imperative DOM updates, not Reactive UI updates, so the code base has diverged from Coils now

 Anyway, the source code for the example application is available here: